'Heat Stroke Is A Medical Emergency': Symptoms To Look For As Dangerous Heat Moves Into Philadelphia Area

 PHILADELPHIA (CBS) — The Pennsylvania Department of Environmental Protection has declared a Code Orange Air Quality Action Day for the ozone that covers Philadelphia and the surrounding counties.
 People with health conditions need to stay inside in air conditioning if they can.

-For people who do spend any extended time outside, doctors say it is important to know how to stay safe in the heat.READ MORE: Workers At Resorts Hotel Casino, Golden Nugget In Atlantic City Vote To Authorize Strike
+For people who do spend any extended time outside, doctors say it is important to know how to stay safe in the heat.READ MORE: Philadelphia Officials Address Grim Milestone As City Reaches 300 Homicides In 2022

 Ashley Williams is staying in the shade in Northern Liberties and her kids are enjoying the start of this heat wave, splashing in the backyard.